 China has changed its one-child policy to a two-child policy to help mitigate an expected shortage of workers that will be needed to support an aging population.
 But a Beijing resident said the government will need to increase child-care and health-care support to give families incentives to have more kids.

-Wang Huiying, who works for Chinese state broadcaster CCTV, said is a major concern when considering whether to have a second child.
+Wang Huiying, who works for Chinese state broadcaster CCTV, said child care is a major concern when considering whether to have a second child.
 Wang, 34, employs a nanny to care for her 3-year-old daughter, Pipi, but said many families are forced to put their children in the care of grandparents who might not always be available.

 Child care adds to the costs of clothing, food and outside tutoring, while housing costs in major cities such as Beijing and Shanghai are already major burdens.